minqiaowang/on-premise-adg/failover-and-reinstate/failover-and-reinstate.md

 DGMGRL> exit
 ```
-If you encounter the Warning: ORA-16809: multiple warnings detected for the member.
+If you encounter the Warning: ORA-16809: multiple warnings detected for the member or Warning: ORA-16854: apply lag could not be determined.
 Wait some time and show configuration again.

 3. Check the status of the new standby database